hansemannn/titanium-play-billing-demo/README.md

 # Titanium Android: Google Play Billing

-This is a detailed guide on how to leverage [Google Play's Billing Library (GPBL)](https://developer.android.com/google/play/billing) using the Titanium Android module.
+This is a detailed guide on how to leverage the [Google Play Billing Library version 3 (GPBL)](https://developer.android.com/google/play/billing) using the Titanium Android module.
+The currently used Billing Library version is `3.0.3` (latest available).

 Looking for iOS?
-Ti.StoreKit has been rewritten as well, for example with pending transactions handling, better receipt-validation and redemption codes.
+Ti.StoreKit, the in-app-purchase module for iOS, has been rewritten as well, for example with pending transactions handling, better receipt-validation and redemption codes.
 See [`Get the module`](#get-the-module) for ways to contact.

 **⚠️ [Must read for server handling before using this module](https://developer.android.com/google/play/billing/security#verify)**

 ### Requirements

-- [x] Google Play Billing Library: 3.0.0+ (included in the module)
-- [x] Titanium SDK: 9.0.0.GA+
+- [x] Titanium SDK: 9.0.0+ (Android), 9.2.0+ (iOS)

 ### Get the module